aacebo/teams-sdk-js/samples/console/README.md

 # Samples: Console

-a bot that uses the console as the input/output instead of Teams.
+A bot that uses the console as the input/output instead of Teams.

 ## Run